 Expertise

 Lorna is dual-qualified (in Scotland, and England and Wales).
 Before joining Addleshaw Goddard, Lorna led the financial services regulatory practice at Burness Paull.
-At international firm Weil Gotshal and Manges, she provided regulatory support on a number of high profile financial services transactions for clients such as GE Capital (various acquisitions), Advent International (the acquisition of the business and assets of Lloyds TSB Registrars) and Citibank (the sale, internationally, of Diners Club).
-She was also Company Secretary and Head of Legal at Direct Line Financial Services (a retail bank, Life assurance and unit trust business).
-She has experience of dealing with regulatory and trade bodies and of lobbying at UK and European levels.
+At international firm Weil Gotshal and Manges, she provided regulatory support on a number of high-profile financial services transactions for clients such as GE Capital (various acquisitions), Advent International (the acquisition of the business and assets of Lloyds TSB Registrars) and Citibank (the sale, internationally, of Diners Club).
+She was also Company Secretary and Head of Legal at Direct Line Financial Services (a retail bank, Life insurance and unit trust business).
+She is experienced in regulator engagement, and is active in supporting key trade bodies.
+She was delighted to be invited recently to join the Leadership Council of the newly formed Platforms Association – a testament to her reputation in the sector.

 Experience